xtof-durr/simple_constraint_programming/readme.md

 We provide the class `ConstraintProgram`.
 Its constructor takes as argument a dictionnary, mapping variables to domains.
 A variable can be any hashable object.
 Domains should be sets.
 The method `add_constraint(x, y, rel)`, adds a constraint on the variables x and y.
 It enforces that x and y are assigned to values u and v respectively such that (u,v) satisfies the given relation.
 The method `solve()` tries to find a solution by backtracking, returns `None` in case of failure and a dictionnary variables-values in case of success.

+We also provide a method `solve_iterator` which enumerates all soltions, as well as `solve_lex_smallest` which returns the lexicographically smallest solution.

 # The principle

 The algorithm performs a depth first exploration of a search tree.
 Every node corresponds to partial assigment of variables to values, satisfying every constraint involving assigned variables.
 Then a branching variable is choosen.
 A usual simple choice is the variable x with the smallest domain, as this is likely to produce a small subtree.
 Then the search loops over all values u from the domain of x, and tries to assign x:=u, each alternative leading to a different search subtree.